ippontech/blog-usa/posts/sync-two-s3-buckets-using-cdk-and-a-lambda-layer-containing-the-aws-cli.md

 By default, the Lambda runtime includes additional libraries like the AWS SDK so you can interact with your AWS infrastructure.
 For more details about the Lambda runtimes and which libraries are included, check the [official page here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).

 The problem with the AWS SDK and Boto3 is that the `s3 sync` command is not available which mean that you will have to write some custom code.
 Reinventing the wheel is not really something recommended in software development because it might take a while to write something stable and reliable.
-Also the `sync` command from the CLI includes a lot of handy options like `include` and `exclude` so let's just step back a little bit  and figure out a better solution.
+Also the `sync` command from the CLI includes a lot of handy options like `include` and `exclude` so let's just step back a little and figure out a better solution.

 ## Lambda layers

 To have additional features and libraries available to your Lambda, you just have to build a [Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) and have your Lambda use it.
 By having a layer that includes the AWS CLI, your Lambda will be able to call the CLI and then run the sync process like you would do from your terminal.

 There are multiple ways to build your own layer but in our case, since we gonna use [AWS CDK](https://aws.amazon.com/cdk/) to deploy our Lambda, we can directly use the module [lambda-layer-awscli](https://docs.aws.amazon.com/cdk/api/latest/docs/lambda-layer-awscli-readme.html).
-This module is very easy to use and install the CLI under `/opt/awscli/aws` in the Lambda.
+This module is very easy to use and installs the CLI under `/opt/awscli/aws` in the Lambda.

 ## Lambda

 I decided to use Python to write the Lambda as the sync process is pretty straightforward.
-The `while` loop makes sure that the output from the CLI is correctly forwared to CloudWatch.
+The `while` loop stream the outputs from the sync command to CloudWatch.

 ```python
 import logging